 Setting Description Delete Check to delete the entry.
 It will be deleted during the next save.
 ID Indicates the index of the entry.
 The range is from 1 to 65535.
-Desc Indicates this event, the string length is from 0 to 127.
-Default is a null string. Туре Indicates the notification of the event, the possible types are: none: No SNMP log is created; no SNMP trap is sent. log: Create SNMP log entry when the event is triggered. snmptrap: Send SNMP trap when the event is triggered. logandtrap: Create SNMP log entry and send SNMP trap when the event is triggered.
-Community Specify the community when trap is sent, the string length is from 0 to 127.
-Default is public.
+Desc Indicates this event, the string length is from 0 to 127, default is a null string. Туре Indicates the notification of the event, the possible types are: none: No SNMP log is created, no SNMP trap is sent. log: Create SNMP log entry when the event is triggered. snmptrap: Send SNMP trap when the event is triggered. logandtrap: Create SNMP log entry and sent SNMP trap when the event is triggered. triggered.
 Event Last Time Indicates the value of sysUpTime at the time this event entry last generated an event.

-Configuration > Security > Network > Port Security
+Configuration > Security > Network

-Port Security Limit Control Configuration
+Port Security Configuration

-This page allows you to configure the Port Security global and per-port settings.
+The Port Security Configuration allows you to configure the Port Security global and per-port settings.